Skip to content

 Sub-Agent Configuration

-CodeBuddy Code supports custom AI sub-agents that can be configured at both user and project levels.
+CodeBuddy Code supports custom AI sub-agents configurable at user and project levels.
 These sub-agents are stored as Markdown files with YAML frontmatter:

-• User sub-agents: ~/.codebuddy/agents/ - Available in all projects
+• User sub-agents: ~/.codebuddy/agents/ - Available across all projects

-• Project sub-agents: .codebuddy/agents/ - Project-specific, can be shared with the team
+• Project sub-agents: .codebuddy/agents/ - Project-specific, shareable with the team

 Sub-agent files define specialized AI assistants with custom prompts and tool permissions.
-See sub-agent documentation for details.
+See Sub-Agents Documentation for details.

 Plugin Configuration